akb89/valencer/README.md

 1. Add a paragraph on literature review (comparable programs and softwares)
 2. Add a paragraph on architectural considerations: more motivations for MongoDB and underlying JS techno
 3. Add a paragraph on performances (import, queries execution time)

+### Corentin Ribeyre comments
+1. I don't see the point of using class-based mongoose models.
+Is there a rational behind it?
+See this Stackoverflow [http://stackoverflow.com/questions/34560235/how-to-write-a-mongoose-model-in-es6-es2015](post) with wich I definitely agree.
+I won't use Mongoose models and schemas with classes.
+2. In utils, you are using classes with static functions.
+This is a way to do it in Java, but Javascript has no problem with free functions.
+Just use free functions in modules, this is way more idiomatic.
+3. I've changed the way config works to have a file where you put everything that is environment independent.
+4. Exporting the config in server and reimporting server as config is not the way to go.
+You break the semantics behind server (and you are considering that your main entry point is not a real one)